 What is Cold for a Dog?

-We’ve already thoroughly discussed how differences between dogs can change the way that temperature affects them.
+We’ve already thoroughly talked about how differences between dogs can change the way that temperature affects them.
 But that’s a very general answer and isn’t going to help you much when you’re trying to figure out what temperature to keep your house so your dog can be comfortable.
 So, for now, let’s discuss cold-averse dogs.

 This includes any dogs that aren’t built for the cold weather.
 Dogs with short hair, small dogs, old dogs, and any dogs that don’t prefer cold temperatures fall into this category.